DaehwanKimLab/hisat2/MANUAL.markdown

 ### Setting function options

-Some HISAT options specify a function rather than an individual number or setting.
+Some HISAT2 options specify a function rather than an individual number or setting.
 In these cases the user specifies three parameters: (a) a function type `F`, (b) a constant term `B`, and (c) a coefficient `A`.
 The available function types are constant (`C`), linear (`L`), square-root (`S`), and natural